onurtokat/data_translator/README.md

 war file can be seen inside the target directory.

-Zipped File uploading web page can be accessed;
+Zipped File uploading web page can be accessed as;

 ```HTML
 localhost:8080/
 ```

-In this page, after submiting the zipped file, application extracts zipped file and distributes three inner files to related directory (initialData directory).
+In this page, after submitting the zipped file, application extracts zipped file and distributes three sub files to related directory (initialData directory).
 Three files are used for filtering and translating for main data.
 After designing main data, it is loaded to mongo db.